 About the Data: The BIGinsightdata on groceries and clothing and accessories is based on a survey of 3,738 Americans.
 The data on select grocery item cutbacks is from the same survey, conducted April 3-10, 2012, though with 8,724 respondents.
 This Harris Poll was conducted online within the US between March 12 and March 19, 2012 among 2,451 adults (aged 18 and over), of whom 2,172 own a vehicle.

-Topics: Analytics & Automated, Automotive, Boomers & Older, Brand Metrics, Food & Restaurants, Media & Entertainment, Promotions, Coupons & Co-op, Radio, Retail & E-Commerce, Traditional, Youth & Gen X
+Topics: Analytics & Automated, Automotive, Boomers & Older, Brand Metrics, Data-driven, Food & Restaurants, Media & Entertainment, Promotions, Coupons & Co-op, Radio, Retail & E-Commerce, Traditional, Youth & Gen X

 Subscribe now to receive more charts and articles like this in your inbox.
 A fast read in a clean, mobile-friendly design.